 Volunteers will need to make their own way to the childcare project each day.
 Moreover, this usually involves taking public transport but sometimes projects can be walking distance from the Volunteer House.
 On average, it takes around 30 minutes to get to the childcare project.
 Our local team will instruct you as to how to get to and from the project each day.
 Alternatively, you will be paired with a volunteer who has already been working at the placement you have been assigned to.

-OTHER THINGS TO CONSIDER WORKING WITH CHILDREN IN SOUTH AFRICA
+OTHER THINGS TO CONSIDER VOLUNTEERING IN SOUTH AFRICA

 Township Projects - Please note, most projects we support are centrally based in the city within Cape Town.
 Projects in the township area represent a much more challenging experience both logistically and structurally.